yuleiqin/fantastic-data-engineering/README.md

 - [What makes good data for alignment? a comprehensive study of automatic data selection in instruction tuning](https://arxiv.org/pdf/2312.15685) - Datasets can be measured from three dimensions: complexity, quality, and diversity.
 A dataset is obtained by first performing **evolution on instruction complexity and response quality** of datasets via Evo-Instruct, respectively on each sample and rank these variants from high to low.
 Subsequently, diversity is considered where newly added samples should share low similarity with the existing dataset.

+- [Superfiltering: Weak-to-Strong Data Filtering for Fast Instruction-Tuning](https://arxiv.org/pdf/2402.00530) - A small model (GPT2-125m) can be used to filter instruction-tuningdatasets for training a much larger and stronger model.
+Specifically, the perplexity and IFD scores of a datapoint from small language models are highly correlated with those from a LLM.
+Samples with top-k IFD scores (IFD score<1) are chosen for dataset reduction.

 ## Dataset Mixture🥄

 - [GLaM: Efficient Scaling of Language Models with Mixture-of-Experts](https://arxiv.org/abs/2112.06905) - The mixture weights of datasets from different domains are set according to the performance of a small model trained independently on each component dataset.
 Small-yet-high-quality datasets such as Wikipedia are not over-sampled.

 - [SlimPajama-DC: Understanding Data Combinations for LLM Training](https://arxiv.org/abs/2309.10818) - The proportions of different domains in the deduplicated SlimPajama/RefinedWeb dataset are studied with 7 different configurations where their total number of tokens remains the same.
 The results of 7 configurations in terms of both downstream metrics and losses suggests appropriate weights for datasets from different sources.